drmilde/neonlicht/README.md

 JTM

-As part of sabatical in Sweden at
+As part of a sabatical in Sweden at Linnéuniversitetet, Växjö,
-Linnéuniversitetet, Växjö,
 April, 2016